aaruff/ZTreeQuestionAnswer/src/RandomizedIDAssignment/README.md

-Random Group and Role Assignment
+Z-Tree Random ID Assignment
 ======================================
-This is [Z-Tree](http://www.iew.uzh.ch/ztree/index.php) program illustrates the use of the Fisher-Yates (Knuth) shuffle algorithm for the purpose of shuffling and assigning subject IDs randomly.
+The example code provided here illustrates methods for randomly assigning Subject, Group, and Role IDs in [Z-Tree](http://www.iew.uzh.ch/ztree/index.php).
+These examples were written to acompany a tutorial explaining how the souce code (i.e. the Fisher-Yates alorithm) works.

 Usage
 -----------------------